Rudy-Castan-DigiPen-Teaching/CS099_game_project_minjae_yu_minki_cho/assets/Media.md

 Sound and Music files do not require queue sheets to be submitted for use in a production.
 These files are royalty free with consideration of the above terms.

 Terms subject to change without notice.

+    7. button_sound.mp3

+    recorded my tongue sound with a cellphone.

 ---